How Our Small Business Loans Work

 - Loan terms can range from 1-5 years

 - No penalties for early repayment of loans

 - Automatic withdrawal (ACH) required for all payments

-- 7% – 13% fixed per year (depending on the loan amount and other credit factors)
+- For non-disaster loans interest rates range from 7% – 13% fixed (depending on the loan amount and other credit factors)

 - 1% – 5% loan fees at time of closing